CEO Report: Recognising our Contributors

 Public comment pilot

-is being piloted in an effort to improve the public comment phase of developing a standard.
+A new platform is being piloted in an effort to improve the public comment phase of developing a standard.
 Some of the intended improvements include:

 - The draft standard will be viewed directly on the system meaning you don’t have to download a PDF version.